klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/block.md

 - `HEX String` - an integer block number
 - `String "earliest"` for the earliest/genesis block
 - `String "latest"` - for the latest mined block
-- `String "pending"` - for the pending state/transactions

 ## klay_blockNumber <a id="klay_blocknumber"></a>